 - Self Service Portals

 When you log in to Lanteria as an HR manager you get a dashboard showing you what your company looks like from an HR point of view.
 You can see how many absences today, how many employees you have as well as vacant position and some other stats.
 The dashboards are very business friendly, and you can easily go into more details in each one of them.

 For example, when you go into absences, you have more dashboards such as Absence statistics, dynamics and the Bradford Factor.
 If you don’t know the Bradford Factor is, don’t worry as I had to Bing it as well.
 The Bradford Factor is a way to measure absenteeism and you can find more about it here.
 Those are part of the Time & Attendance module.

 For most of the dashboards, you can change the parameters directly in the page.
-For example, you can easily get the Bradford score of the top 10 Org units in 2015.

 Now, let’s take a look at the Core HR module part of the product.
 The Core HR module allow you to manage the company’s structure and define relationships between various departments, teams and employees.

 The demo environment I was given, already had employees inserted, but it’s really easy to add new ones using a simple, SharePoint form.
 In the Core HR module, you can view the Organization Chart with or without showing the employees.

 You can go in any Organizational unit and see the positions, who’s in what role and if you have any vacancies.
 It is also worth noting that if you ever need to export the data for a meeting, or for your boss, you can easily press the Export button on almost all the dashboards / reports and you have an Excel/PDF/Word copy of what you see on the screen.

 Job Roles, Categories and everything is stored in SharePoint lists, accessible from the Core HR menu, making it easy for HR professionals to add them without requiring extra training.